pylint-dev/pylint/doc/faq.rst

 -----------------------------------

 Pylint requires the latest `astng`_ and `logilab-common`_ packages.
-It should be compatible with any python version greater than 2.5.0.
+It should be compatible with any Python version greater than 2.5.0.

 .. _`astng`: https://bitbucket.org/logilab/astng
 .. _`logilab-common`: http://www.logilab.org/project/logilab-common